stroupjason/stroupjason.github.io/README.md

 Welcome to my Portfolio!
 Click [here](https://stroupjason.github.io) to view more!

-You can also visit (jasonstroup.website)
+You can also visit (https://www.jasonstroup.website)